madajaju/edgemere/docs-md/actors/stackdev/index.md

 ---
 layout: default
-title: Actor Stack Developer
+title: Stack Developer
 permalink: actor-stackdev
+parent: All Actors
 ---

 # Stack Developer

-Long description Continued on next line
+Responsible for developing reusable micro-services and application stacks in the organization.